 What is Sleep Apnea?

 Sleep apnea is a common but serious sleep condition in which breathing stops for several seconds at a time.
 Apnea episodes occur during sleep, as the term implies, and may happen dozens of times in an hour.
 Currently, more than 18 million American adults have diagnosed sleep apnea.

 Sleep apnea occurs when the soft tissues and muscles in the throat relax during sleep.
 In most people, the amount of muscle relaxation is not so great that their airway becomes blocked.
 Individuals who experience sleep apnea have particular structural anatomy or medical conditions that cannot withstand the pressure of relaxed tissues around the airway.

 Obstructive sleep apnea does not relate only to structural irregularities.
-There are certain risk factors that have been identified as contributors to sleep apnea.
-These include:
+There are certain factors that have been identified as possible causes:

 • Large tonsils or adenoids (especially kids)